I Want To...

 Baltimore, MD 21287 map

-Dr. Kamath is a neuropsychologist in the Division of Medical Psychology.
-She received her undergraduate degree in Psychology from Duke University in 2002 and later obtained her doctoral degree in clinical psychology from the University of Central Florida.
-Following a one-year neuropsychology internship at Dartmouth-Hitchcock Medical Center, Dr. Kamath completed a three-year postdoctoral fellowship in clinical neuropsychology and psychiatric research at the University of Pennsylvania.
-She joined the faculty in 2013 as an assistant professor in the Department of Psychiatry and Behavioral Sciences.
+Dr. Kamath is a board-certified neuropsychologist in the Division of Medical Psychology in the Department of Psychiatry and Behavioral Sciences.
+She received her bachelor's degree in Psychology from Duke University in 2002.
+She completed a neuropsychology internship at Dartmouth-Hitchcock Medical Center and obtained her doctoral degree in clinical psychology from the University of Central Florida.
+Dr. Kamath then completed a three-year postdoctoral fellowship in clinical neuropsychology and psychiatric research at the University of Pennsylvania Perelman School of Medicine.
+She joined the faculty in 2013 as an Assistant Professor in the Department of Psychiatry and Behavioral Sciences.

 - Assistant Professor of Psychiatry and Behavioral Sciences